 Lombard Temple And Monastery of Santa Maria In Valle

 A highlight of Cividale which I discovered a little too late, is the Lombard Temple and the monastery of Santa Maria in Valle.
-Both are Unesco World Heritage Sites of outstanding cultural value.
+The temple is a Unesco World Heritage Site of outstanding cultural value.
 The Lombards were Germanic, crossing the Alps and ruling Italy for hundreds of years.
-They were pagans who converted to Christianity, and eventually, defeated by Charlemagne, converted to Catholicism.
-The temple in Cividale is one of the best examples of Lombard architecture in the world.
+They were pagans who converted to Christianity and eventually, defeated by Charlemagne, converted to Catholicism.
+The unique Lombard temple in Cividale is one of the best examples of Lombard architecture in the world.

 National Archaeological Museum